Big Oil In The Climate Leadership Council: It's About More Than Just The Gas

 Join up or pay up

 Mr. Trump, by removing the U.S. from a global agreement to restrict carbon emissions, has exposed the country's exports to the threat of carbon tariffs in the destination markets.
 Left-leaning publications have been quick to emphasize the new risk since the start of June.
-Quartz writes that
+Quartz writes that:

 "Trump could face stiffer penalties for his decision than former presidents Bill Clinton and George W. Bush received for their U-turn on Kyoto.
 One way to retaliate would be to levy a border-adjustment carbon tax or tariff on American exports.
 If the rest of the world has agreed to reduce their emissions, the renegades could be forced to pay a price if they want to continue trading with Paris-bound partners."

 Of concern to investors should be the willingness of politicians in the rest of the world from both sides of the political divide to advocate for the imposition of carbon tariffs on American exports.
-Former French President Nicholas Sarkozy wants the European Union to impose a tax on all American goods at the EU border.
+Former French president Nicholas Sarkozy wants the European Union to impose a tax on all American goods at the EU border.
 In 2009 German Chancellor Angela Merkel called for the United Nations to support the imposition of carbon tariffs on goods from any countries that "fail to back international efforts to fight global warming."
 More recently, Mexico's undersecretary for environmental policy and planning under the Nieto administration told The New York Times that "a carbon tariff against the United States is an option for us."
 Even China's government officials have said that they would consider a carbon tariff in response to an American withdrawal, which is especially ironic given that a big policy debate in the U.S. as recently as 2009 was over how to best impose carbon tariffs on goods from China and India under the American Clean Energy and Security Act.

 Of the oil majors on the Climate Leadership Council's corporate founding members, only Exxon Mobil is an American firm, and its operations span multiple continents.
 The other three are European multinational firms with heavy exposure to the U.S. market.
 If these companies would benefit from increased global natural gas consumption at the expense of coal demand, they are equally exposed to the creation of new barriers to trade between one of the planet's largest economies and the rest of the planet.
 It is no coincidence that the other corporate founding members such as The Procter & Gamble Company (NYSE:PG), PepsiCo (NYSE:PEP), General Motors (NYSE:GM), and Johnson & Johnson (NYSE:JNJ) are also multinationals that would not necessarily benefit from increased natural gas consumption (if anything, those that are reliant on plastic packaging could actually suffer if prices increased due to stronger demand).

-Admittedly, carbon tariffs are not as simple to impose under the World Trade Organization's General Agreement on Tariffs and Trade [GATT] as some in the media have made it out to be.
-As a general rule a country cannot treat one WTO member any differently from other WTO members.
-However there is an environmental exception, and some legal experts have argued that linking the tariff value to the carbon tax value or, better yet, applying an identical carbon tax to similar imported and domestic products without regard to their respective carbon footprints, would be likely to survive WTO scrutiny.
+Admittedly, carbon tariffs are not as simple to impose under the World Trade Organization's General Agreement on Tariffs and Trade (GATT) as some in the media have made it out to be.
+As a general rule, a country cannot treat one WTO member any differently from other WTO members.
+However, there is an environmental exception, and some legal experts have argued that linking the tariff value to the carbon tax value or, better yet, applying an identical carbon tax to similar imported and domestic products without regard to their respective carbon footprints would be likely to survive WTO scrutiny.
 It should also be remembered that earlier concerns about the legality of carbon tariffs under the WTO existed at a time when only the European Union and the U.S. were expected to be taking steps to restrict their carbon emissions; today 149 countries have ratified the Paris Agreement and a further 48 have signed onto it.

 The Obama administration's decision to join the Paris Agreement was contentious in the U.S. and his successor's decision to withdraw from it has been met with strong support from many energy companies.
 That said, America's withdrawal from it has exposed the country's exporters, including multinational energy firms, to the new threat of carbon tariffs.
 I believe that The Climate Leadership Council's corporate founders' advocacy for a carbon tax is based as much on their interest in having a seat at the table when global emissions policies are being drafted as much as it is to see the market share of natural gas increase against that of coal (if not more so).
 Mr. Trump's decision has created yet another layer of future uncertainty for America's exporters that their investors should monitor.
 This is especially true for investors in multinational energy firms such as BP (72 countries of operation), Exxon Mobil (53 countries of operation across six continents), Royal Dutch Shell (70+ countries of operation), and Total (130+ countries of operation), given their scale and nature (fossil fuel extraction and processing) of their operations.